The probabilistic world

 For boundary conditions with $\bar{q}(t) = \tilde{q}(t)$, $\tilde{\psi}(t) = \psi (t)$, $\bar{\psi}(t) = \psi^* (t)$, the complex normalization constant $c$ obeys

 The formulation of the evolution of one-particle states in the Weyl-Ising model is precisely the form of quantum mechanics in a discretized version.

 \paragraph*{Momentum basis}

 We can translate back and investigate the momentum eigenstates in the real formulation.
-For real $c$ the initial boundary condition has $\tilde{q}_{\tau_1,\,\tau_2} (0) = 0$ for all configurations where the total particle number differs from one.
-For a superposition of configurations where $s_1(m_2) = 1$ for one particular site $m_2$, while all other spins equal $-1$, one has the initial wave function
+The initial boundary condition has $\tilde{q}_{\tau_1,\,\tau_2} (0) = 0$ for all configurations where the total particle number differs from one.
+For real $c$ and a superposition of configurations where $s_1(m_2) = 1$ for one particular site $m_2$, while all other spins equal $-1$, one find the part of the initial wave function